Azure/azure-quickstart-templates/101-event-grid-subscription-and-blob/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This template creates an Event Grid custom topic and webhook subscription on Azure.
-Template was authored by John Downs.
+This template creates Azure Blob Storage account and then creates an Event Grid subscription to that Blob.

 `Tags: eventgrid`